Pad\'e Approximation and Partition Function Zeros: Results

 \subsection{Critical Temperature and Number of Zeros}

+For finite lattice sizes, the partition function zeros yield pseudo-critical temperatures that depend on the system size.
+Consequently, a finite-size scaling analysis is necessary to reliably extrapolate the critical temperature in the thermodynamic limit.
+For the Ising model, the scaling follows

+with $\nu = 1$ in two dimensions.
+In contrast, the XY model exhibits BKT scaling \cite{rochabkt}, characterized by logarithmic corrections,

+The finite-size scaling analysis for the XY model is shown in Fig.~\ref{fig:regression_xy}, based on multiple DOS datasets obtained via Wang–Landau simulations~\cite{dataxy}.
+For each system size $L$, the pseudo-critical temperature $T_c(L)$ is computed for each sample, from which the mean and standard deviation are calculated.

-Table~\ref{tab:nTc} summarizes the critical temperature estimates obtained using the different methods considered in this work.
-As discussed before, the shifted Padé approximation cannot be combined with the convergence algorithms of the EPD and MGF zeros; therefore, results for these cases are not reported.
-In addition, for the EPD formulation, the Padé approximation does not lead to any improvement over the standard approach (see Sec.~\ref{res:pade_epd}) and is thus omitted.
-Overall, the estimates are consistent across all approaches and in good agreement with the exact and previously reported values in the literature.
+The resulting critical temperatures from the different methods are summarized in Table~\ref{tab:nTc}.
+The shifted Padé approach is not compatible with the convergence schemes of the EPD and MGF methods and is therefore not considered, while the Padé-EPD results are omitted due to the absence of improvement over the standard formulation.
+All estimates are consistent with exact results for the Ising model and with previously reported values for the XY model.

 The reduction in polynomial degree and, consequently, in the number of zeros is illustrated in Tables \ref{tab:nzeros} for the Ising and XY models.
 For the Ising model with $L=150$, the Padé approximation reduces the number of Fisher zeros from $22{,}500$ to $5{,}000$, while in the MGF formulation the number of zeros is reduced by half.
-As a direct consequence, the computational cost of finding the polynomial roots using MPSolve~\cite{mpsolve1, mpsolve2} decreases dramatically: for instance, in the $L=150$ Ising lattice, the complete Fisher zeros computation required about $34$ minutes \footnote{Time measured on a Dell Inspiron system (Intel i7-7700HQ, 16 GB RAM) using a Python implementation with the \texttt{mpmath} library for arbitrary precision arithmetic.}, whereas the Padé method required only $80$ seconds.
+As a direct consequence, the computational cost of finding the polynomial roots using \texttt{MPSolve} decreases dramatically: for instance, in the $L=150$ Ising lattice, the complete Fisher zeros computation required about $34$ minutes \footnote{Time measured on a Dell Inspiron system (Intel i7-7700HQ, 16 GB RAM) using a Python implementation with the \texttt{mpmath} library for arbitrary precision arithmetic.}, whereas the Padé method required only $80$ seconds.
 The shifted Padé method further reduces the number of zeros to $150$, with a total runtime of approximately $3$ minutes.

 A similar trend is observed in the XY model with $L=200$, where the full Fisher zeros map required $3.46$ hours of computation, while its Padé counterpart was completed in approximately $1$ hour, and the shifted Padé version further decreased it to only $21$ minutes.
+In contrast to the Ising case, the shifted Padé approach is more efficient here, which can be attributed to the significantly larger number of zeros in the XY model ($ 68{,}000$) compared to the Ising model ($22{,}500$).